Pathways for the Future Program

 - identify the barriers and drivers of effective education and employment outcomes

-- support students and learners to make better-informed decisions about their studies and careers
+- support students and learners to make better-informed decisions about their studies and careers by providing valuable information about the outcomes of different pathways and the study choices that may impact these outcomes.

 - evaluate the effectiveness of government policies and programs